bryank91/lmctfy/README.md

-Let Me Confluience That For You!
+Let Me Confluence That For You!
 =========================

 (Your jira server must be customised first for it to work properly)